2020 PLAAY Summit

 Alaska Native Tribal Health Consortium Campus, 4000 Ambassador Drive, Anchorage

 The PLAAY Summit provides teachers, social workers, coaches, medical professionals, administrators, parents and other leaders of youth with a conference to address the multi-factorial areas of adolescent health with emphasis on the importance of physical activity.
-For speaker line-up and bios, click HERE.
+For speaker line-up and bios from 2019, click HERE.

 “The PLAAY Summit breathes life into my daily routine as a Health & Physical Education specialist.
 It’s a room full of expert enthusiasts chasing the dream – improving lives with play and knowledge!” – Eric Heil, former SHAPE Teacher of the Year.